NMFR/last-call-webpack-plugin/README.md

 ## Assets manipulation

-The `processor` method is supplied a `assets` object, this object can be used to manipulate other assets via the `setAsset(assetName, assetValue)` method.
-If you pass a `assetValue` of null that asset will be deleted.
-This can be used to generate aditional assets (like source maps) or rename the asset (create a new asset and delete the current one).
+The `processor` method is supplied an `assets` object that allows asset manipulation via the `setAsset(assetName, assetValue)` method.
+If `assetValue` is null the asset will be deleted.
+This object can be used to generate aditional assets (like source maps) or rename the an asset (create a new asset and delete the current one).

 Example: